cgorman/prototype_image_generator/README.md

 # Prototype Image Generator

 Script to generate image datasets which have statistical properties associated with prototypical individuals.
 The script generates a set of circles, triangles, and squares which have the properties of color and texture.
 For example, the prototypical circle may be green and solid or green and striped.
+Script also handles training and validation splitting.
+The output directory will have a training folder and, if you supply the argument, a validation folder.

 N.B. the textures and colors are independent, so a token object can be the prototypical color without being the prototypical texture, even if they have the same probability (e.g. 80% of squares are black and 80% are striped)